-We live in an interconnected, consumeristic and capitalistic world.
-Ultimately we are all consumers, but we have the choice what type of consumer we want to be.
-We have the choice of what we buy and how well we look after our things, and how quickly we dispose of them.
-The things we purchase, have the potential to harm the environment: during it’s production, transportation and disposal.
+We live in a connected, consumer-driven, capitalist world.
+Ultimately, we are all consumers, but we have a choice about what kind of consumer we want to be.
+We have a choice about what we buy and how well we take care of our possessions or how quickly we dispose of them.
+The things we buy have the potential to harm the environment, both during production and in transit and disposal.

-However, you have the choice to become a Green Consumer.
-It lies in your hands, what type of consumer you are going to be.
-Green consumers think about the environmental impact of their purchases and whether they need to buy it at all.
+You have the choice to become an environmentally conscious consumer.
+It’s in our hands what kind of consumer we want to be.
+Environmentally conscious consumers think about the environmental impact of their purchases and whether they need to buy anything at all.

-“If it can’t be reduced, repaired, rebuilt, refurbished, refinished, resold, recycled or composted, then it should be restricted, redesigned or removed from production.” – Peter Seeger
+“If it can’t be reduced, repaired, rebuilt, refurbished, refurbished, resold, recycled or composted, then it should be curtailed, redesigned or taken out of production. – Peter Seeger

-You have probably heard about the 5Rs: Refuse, Reduce, Reuse, Recycle and Rott.
-They have expanded to become the 7Rs!
-Work your way through all of them and you’ll be well on your way to living a Minimal Impact Life.
-Some items might still end up in the trash, but when this needs to happen then do it responsibly and recycle or compost what you can.
+You’ve probably heard of the 5Rs: discard, reduce, reuse, recycle and rot.
+By now, they’ve become the 7Rs!
+If you work through them all, you’re well on your way to living a life of minimal impact.
+Some things may still end up in the trash, but if that’s unavoidable, do it responsibly and recycle or compost what you can.

-1. RETHINK: Sit back, and think about the type of consumer you want to be and what this means for the environment.
-Which companies are very active in Green-Washing their actions?
-Which companies put environmental protection over their profits?
+1. RETHINK: Sit back and think about what kind of consumer you want to be and what that means for the environment.
+Which companies are very active in green-washing their operations?
+Which companies put environmental protection ahead of their profits

-2. REFUSE: Think before you buy and be prepared to not buy at all.
-If you use an item only once a while, can you borrow it from a neighbour, a friend or a sharing platform?
-If you use it more often, can you buy it pre-loved from a second-hand platform such as Ricardo.ch, Tutti.ch or Marketplace?
-Green consumers buy less and buy products that do the least harm to the environment, such as items that already exist on our planet, giving them a second life.
+2. REFUSE: Think before you buy, and be prepared not to buy at all.
+If you only use an item once in a while, can you borrow it from a neighbor, friend, or sharing platform?
+If you use it more often, can you buy it used on a secondhand platform like Ricardo.ch, Tutti.ch or Marketplace?
+Environmentally conscious consumers buy less and buy products that are least harmful to the environment, such as items that are already on the planet, and give them a second life.

-3. REDUCE: Buy less, buy quality products that have little or no packaging and that last a long time.
-Items that you no longer need or need rarely you can either donate to someone in need, sell or offer on sharing platforms for others to use.
+3. REDUCE: Buy fewer, but high quality products that have little or no packaging and last a long time.
+Items you no longer need or rarely use can either be donated to those in need, sold, or made available to others on sharing platforms.

-4. REUSE: Upcycle something instead of throwing it away.
-Examples: glass jars can be used to store dry goods, old calendar pages are used as DIY envelopes, old toothbrushes are used to clean hard to reach places, empty toothpaste tubes are used as funnels.
+4. RE-USE: Upcycle something instead of throwing it away.
+Examples: Glass jars can be used to store dry goods, old calendar pages serve as homemade envelopes, old toothbrushes are used to clean hard-to-reach places, empty toothpaste tubes are used as funnels.

-5. REGIFT: When you regift, you give someone a gift that you received from someone else that you probably didn’t need.
-Don’t feel guilty about regifting!
-Passing it on to someone who will enjoy it more than you is a good thing.
-You just need to follow this etiquette: The gift is brand new and comes in its original packaging.
-You are certain the gift is something the recipient would enjoy.
-Don’t pass on handmade gifts that others made for you.
+5. RE-GIFT: When you re-gift something, you are giving someone a gift that you received from someone else and probably didn’t need.
+Don’t feel guilty about re-gifting!
+It’s a good thing to pass the gift on to someone who will enjoy it more than you.
+You do have to follow this etiquette, though: The gift is brand new and in its original packaging.
+You’re sure the gift will please the recipient.
+However, don’t pass on handmade gifts that others have made for you.

-6. RECYCLE: Put things back into the waste stream to be used again for something else.
-Glass is used for roads, plastics are melted down to make new products.
-Metal cans and re-used to make new metal cans.
-Batteries and expired Pharmaceutical products need to be disposed of in appropriate recycling bins.
+6. RECYCLE: Put things back into the waste stream to be used for something else.
+Glass is used for road construction, plastic is melted down to make new products.
+Metal cans are reused to make new metal cans.
+Batteries and expired pharmaceutical products must be disposed of in appropriate recycling sites.

-7. ROTT: Compost your own household waste or take part in a composting program for organic waste.
-Organic waste that we compost is used to fertilize our gardens or will become Biogas.
+7. ROT: Compost your own organic waste or participate in an organic waste composting program.
+Organic waste that we compost is used to fertilize our gardens or fields or is converted into biogas.